vanja-obradovic/postcss-clampwind/README.md

 ### Clamp from one breakpoint

-If you want to define a clamp value from a single breakpoint, clampwind will automatically generate the calculation from the defined breakpoint to the smallest or largest breakpoint depending on the direction, for example:
+If you want to define a clamp value from a single breakpoint, postcss-clampwind will automatically generate the calculation from the defined breakpoint to the smallest or largest breakpoint depending on the direction, for example:

 ```html
 <div class="md:text-[clamp(16px,50px)]"></div>